Psychedelics can help people overcome their fear of death.

 More on that later.

-This results in a population of people literally scared to death.
+This results in a population of people scared to death.

 Recently 80 participants with terminal diagnoses were given psilocybin in a carefully monitored setting.
 After counseling, more than three-quarters said they felt major relief from depression and anxiety.
 Those improved feelings were still felt six months after the studies were complete.